bebopjmm/starfinder-campaigns/dead-echoes/AdventureLog/deadSuns-1_1-AbsalomGangWar.md

 The bodega is clean, and a female halfling greets them.
 The team orders some lunch (15gp from party fund)
 - Gereon sweet talks her from indifferent to friendly
-- After lunch, Redacted uses the code phrase that Diamond provided them.
+- After lunch, Redacted requests the *Borelian Felgercarb Nuggets* to go.
 Mama Fats becomes suspicious, but then tells the team to come back tomorrow at 3 pm.

 Team has downtime for the rest of the day